Gutscs/Rossmann-Forecasting-Sales/README.md

 According to the results, the best two models were Random Forest Regressor and XGBoost Regressor.
 As the XGBoost Regressor is a lighter model than the Random Forest and gives good results too, it was chosen to be the model to be used in production.

-For the hyperparameter fine tuning, it was used the random search strategy, because it's faster than the grid and bayesian search.
+For the hyperparameter fine tuning, the random search strategy was used, because it's faster than the grid and bayesian search.
 Its performance increased as follows:

 <div align="center">